githubtraining/training-manual/docs/24_commit_sig_verification.md

 ### Activity: Signing commits with your signing key

-1. On your computer, access the `github-games` repository you cloned before.
+1. On your computer, navigate to the `github-games` repository you cloned before.
 1. Create a new branch named `add-author` by entering:

     ```bash